ad-freiburg/ad-blog/content/post/project-dkgqa.md

 ```sparql
 SELECT ?target WHERE { wd:Q30 wdt:P6 ?target . }
 ```
 We can then obtain answers to our questions by executing the predicted queries using a SPARQL engine that operates on Wikidata, e.g., Qlever.
-In this project, we use different pre-trained LLMs that are publicly available and finetune them for predicting SPARQL queries on the Wikidata SimpleQuestions dataset [1].
+In this project, we work with different pre-trained LLMs that are publicly available and finetune them for generating SPARQL queries from natural language questions on the Wikidata SimpleQuestions dataset.
+The SimpleQuestions dataset offers a training set of around 34,000 question-query pairs and a validation set of around 4,900 question-query pairs.

 ## Problem definition